akharrou/QuickDocs/In-The-Makings/LLDB.md

 		but it takes time to get there, so how can you run the code till it reaches 2 then go line by line from there.

+	VSCODE Breakpoint Types:

+		Expression :: Break when expression evaluates to true.
+		Hit-Count  :: Log boolean when expression evaluates to true.
+		Logpoint   :: Log <Inputed-Message> when breakpoint is hit.

 ------------------------------------------------------------------------------->